A Gr\"obner Basis for Schubert Patch Ideals: On Schubert patch ideals and Homogeneity with respect to the Standard Grading

 Homogeneity with respect to the standard grading is needed for our results in Section \ref{sec:gbiliaison-s-d-i}.
 Not all Schubert patch ideals are standardly homogeneous as illustrated in Example \ref{ex:inhomogeneous-patch}.
-So it is natural to ask for which pairs $(v,w) \in S_n \times S_n$ is the ideal $Q_{v,w}$ standardly homogeneous (homogeneous with respect to the standard grading of assigning degree 1 to each variable in $\mathbb{K}[\mathbf{z}]$).
+So it is natural to ask for which pairs $(v,w) \in S_n \times S_n$ is the ideal $Q_{v,w}$ standardly homogeneous (homogeneous with respect to the standard grading in $\mathbb{K}[\mathbf{z}]$).
 The analogue of this problem for Kazhdan-Lusztig ideals is \cite[Problem 5.5]{woo2008governing}.

 \begin{ex} Let $v = 4231$ and $w = 2143$.
 Then

 and \(Q_{v,w} = \left\langle z_{11}, \, z_{13} z_{31} + z_{12} z_{21} - z_{12} z_{31} z_{23} \right\rangle,\) which is inhomogeneous. \qedsymbol \end{ex}